IlyasKadi/SpreadSheet/README.md

 |  --------  | ----     |
 | ![Image ](images/recentfiles_swap2.png)  |![Image ](images/recentfiles_swap.png) |

-> last file always shows in the top of the 5 recent files (no redundancy, and only max of 5 files)
+> The last file is always shown in the top of the 5 recent files (no redundancy, and only max of 5 files)

    ### Open-recent-files